hsiangwei0903/SpatialAgent/README.md

 python agent_run.py --project_id <your Vertex AI API>

 ```
-Additionally, some QA might failed because Gemini return invalid format or answer, run again with thinking mode enable can solve this issue.
+Additionally, some QA might failed because Gemini return invalid format or answer, run again with thinking mode enabled can solve this issue.
 Running this command will re-run those failure cases.
 ```